 About the Author

-Ben Gibran is a writer with an interest in the theory and social science of communication.
-His work has been published in Journal of Publishing, Publishing Research Quarterly, The Philosopher and Essays in Philosophy, as well as online.
-He is the author of two books, Why Philosophy Fails: The Underground Notes and The DIY Prison: Why Cults Work.
+Ben Gibran is a writer with an interest in the social science of communication.
+His work has been published in Journal of Publishing, Publishing Research Quarterly, The Philosopher, Essays in Philosophy and the Washington Examiner, as well as online and in newsprint.
+He is the author of Why Philosophy Fails: A View From Social Psychology and The DIY Prison: Why Cults Work.